Back to Hopfield Hub

 Abstract

-In the final installment of this three-part series, we present empirical results from our from-scratch Hopfield Network implementations.
-We measure classical retrieval accuracy under corruption, map the storage capacity curve, demonstrate the modern network's exponential capacity advantage, and provide a numerical proof that the modern Hopfield update is identical to softmax attention.
-All results are from actual benchmark runs.
+Empirical results from the from-scratch implementations in Part 2.
+We measure classical retrieval accuracy under corruption, map the storage capacity curve, test the modern network's exponential capacity, and verify numerically that the modern Hopfield update matches softmax attention.

 Experimental Setup